substrate-system/baowser/README.md

 ### Verify data

-Use the `createVerifier` to create a [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream) and verify the stream as it downloads.
+Use the function `createVerifier` to create a [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream) and verify the stream as it downloads.